nats-io/nats-architecture-and-design/adr/ADR-49.md

 ## Solution Overview

 A Stream can opt-in to supporting Counters which will allow any subject to be a counter.
-Not all subjects have to be counters, but there could be a performance hit over and above a normal Stream when publishing non counter messages.
+All subjects in the stream must be counters.

 Publishing a message to such a Stream will load the most recent message on the subject, increment its value and save the new message with the latest value in the body.
 The header is preserved for downstream processing by Sources and for